qCVE/npm-vulnerabilities/initit.md

- We find a potential command injection vulnerability from it.
+ We find a potential command injection vulnerability from from [initit](https://www.npmjs.com/package/initit).
 The bug is introduced because package-exported method fails to sanitize ``template`` parameter and let it flow into a sensitive command execution API.

 The following code is the proof of concept.